mongodb/laravel-mongodb/README.md

         'database' => 'database'
     ),

-You can also specify the connection name in the model if you have multiple connections:

-    use Jenssegers\Mongodb\Model as Eloquent;

-    class MyModel extends Eloquent {

-        protected $connection = 'mongodb2';

-    }

 You can connect to multiple servers or replica sets with the following configuration:

     'mongodb' => array(